 Apartments are where prices can go almost anywhere, from highrise apartments to a nice flat in the suburbs.
 So you choose, do you pay a premium to live in the city center or do you save yourself some money on rent and make use of the excellent public transport to get to work on time.

+Food is another one of those living costs that is going to be high on your list of living expenses.
 After your rent, groceries, snacks on the go, and going out to eat probably follow as one of your bigger expenses.
 So let's take a look at what your lunch- and cooking habits will cost you!

 Also, for many Germans going out to eat for dinner is more of an exception than the norm.
 So, if you follow suit, you could keep your budget under control here.
 Luckily, Frankfurt is home to various supermarkets, catering to the budget-minded expats, Lidl and Aldi are your friends.